hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 API is in fact more complete than the one for `String`, containing functions like `stripPrefix` and `toLower`.

 Internally, Text uses a UTF-8 encoded byte array since version 2.0 and UTF-16 before version 2.0.
-So it is always guaranteed to be valid unicode.
+So it is always guaranteed to be valid Unicode.

 The current definition for strict `Text` is (as of [2.1.1](https://hackage.haskell.org/package/text-2.1.1)):